 Do: Get her the ultimate travel wear to keep her knickknacks organized and safe from pickpockets.
 ScotteVest is known for garments that are crammed with storage, and they sell a variety of vests, hoodies, and cardigans that are actually pretty stylish.
 The hidden pockets allow you to safely carry anything you need, but without broadcasting to the world that you're doing so.

-Alternatively, consider looking up some of your mother's favorite books on Good Reads, and peruse the titles other fans of that book have also read; you're likely to find a good recommendation that's new, but still tailor-made to mom's tastes.
+Alternatively, consider looking up some of your mother's favorite books on Good Reads, and peruse the titles other fans of those books have also read; you're likely to find a good recommendation that's new, but still tailor-made to mom's tastes.

 Do: Instead, book her the full spa package.
 Whether it's a massage, facial, manicure, pedicure, or all of the above, just make sure to book activities she enjoys.
 She'll love being pampered from experts who know what they're doing.
-Be sure to check sites like Groupon and Living Social for package deals to get the most mom satisfaction for your buck.
+Be sure to check for deals in unlikely places, like Costco, which was running a deal on SpaFinder Wellness Gift Cards.

 Don't: Don't buy her expensive exercise equipment unless she's specifically asked for it.
 She likes her active lifestyle, so odds are she has her routine down, and doesn't need a random set of weights taking up space around the house.

 Do: Get her something that supports her routine, but is something she probably wouldn't think to buy herself.
 These running socks, for example, are a little luxury that seem deceptively simple, but will have a big impact on her well-being.
 They keep feet dry, but there are also varieties that claim to be blister-resistant as well.
 Either way, they make workouts significantly more comfortable.
 If you want to show your mom the many ways you care, consider purchasing Bombas socks instead; for every pair purchased, Bombas donates one pair of socks to homeless shelters.